Alison Rose (banker)

-Dame Alison Marie Rose-Slade DBE (née Rose; born November 1969) is a British banker, and chief executive (CEO) of NatWest Group since November 2019.
-She became the first woman to lead a major UK lender after leading government investigations into the poor representation of women in business.
-She became a Dame Commander of the Order of the British Empire in 2023.
+Dame Alison Marie Rose-Slade DBE (née Rose; born November 1969) is a British banker.
+She was chief executive of NatWest Group from November 2019 to July 2023 and the first woman to lead a major lender in the UK.
+She was appointed a Dame Commander of the Order of the British Empire in the 2023 New Year Honours.

 Early life

 Rose was born in 1969.
-She grew up overseas in a military family.
-She graduated with a bachelor's degree in History from Durham University in 1991.
+She grew up overseas in a military family, settling back in the UK when she was 15.
+She graduated with a bachelor's degree in history from Durham University in 1991.

 Career

-Rose started her career as a graduate trainee with National Westminster Bank in 1992.
+Rose started her career as a graduate trainee with NatWest in 1992.

 She was appointed a member of RBS's executive committee on 27 February 2014.
-In October 2014, as head of commercial and private banking at RBS, she announced a new plan for the bank to bring more women in decision-level and board-level positions.
+In October 2014, as head of commercial and private banking at RBS, she announced a new plan for the bank to bring more women into decision-level and board-level positions.
 In August 2015, she encouraged her managers to reconnect with the SMBs part of their clientele.

+In April 2018, Rose was appointed to the board of Great Portland Estates as a non-executive director.
+She stepped down in July 2023.

-In September 2018, she was nominated to lead the Treasury's review focusing on barriers for women in business.
-The Rose Review found that just one in three UK entrepreneurs is female and only one per cent of venture funding goes to all-female teams.
+In September 2018, she was nominated to lead the HM Treasury's review focusing on barriers for women in business.
 In November 2018, she became deputy chief executive of NatWest Holdings.

-In March 2019, the UK Government published a policy paper, the Alison Rose Review of Female Entrepreneurship.
+In September 2018, the UK Government commissioned Rose to lead an independent review of female entrepreneurship.
+In March 2019, the 'Rose Review of Female Entrepreneurship' found that only one in three UK entrepreneurs is female and less than one per cent of UK venture funding goes to all-female teams.

 In April 2019, Rose was "widely-tipped" to succeed Ross McEwan as CEO.

 Rose was the chief executive of commercial and private banking at Royal Bank of Scotland Group and deputy chief executive of NatWest Holdings.
 In September 2019, it was announced that she would succeed Ross McEwan as CEO of RBS Group on 1 November 2019, making her the "first woman to lead major UK lender".
 RBS Group was re-named NatWest Group in 2020.

+In October 2021, Rose was awarded an honorary degree from Durham University.